Current Ambassadors

 Animal Cognition; Neurobiology

-I am a post-doctoral researcher at the Max Planck Institute of Animal Behaviour in Konstanz.
+I am a post-doctoral researcher at the Max Planck Institute of Animal Behavior in Konstanz.
 I study the link between brain size change and cognition and behavioral flexibility in the common shrew, one of the few mammals which experience the Dehnel phenomenon, a programmed and reversible shrinkage of body and brain size.
 My interest in Open Science is driven by the troubling frequency of questionable findings and retractions in recent studies.
 I advocate for reforming academic incentives, believing that promoting transparency in research will lead to more genuine scientific reliability.

 Open Science Facets